cursebreakers/crypto-bro/README.md

 - Improving the greeting/ascii art appearance

 **FUTURE**
-- Improved word lists
-- listen for the actual option keys, instead of needing to press enter to confirm choices
+- Listener for option keys (instead of pressing enter to confirm choice)
 - Batch key generation
-- Export/save as files
+- Export/save keys to files
+- Password/username variance
+  - Improved/expanded word lists
+- Expanded flags/arguments and man pages

-This is the planning section.
-These features are (99% likely) not yet implemented, nor may they ever be.
+*This is the planning section.
+These features are (99% likely) not yet implemented, nor may they ever be.*

 Please [let me know](mailto:hello@cursebreakers.net) if you would like to request a feature.

 ---